timescale/docs/getting-started/create-cagg/index.md

+---
+title: Create a continuous aggregate
+excerpt: Learn how to speed up queries with continuous aggregates
+keywords: [continuous aggregates, create]
+---

 # Create a continuous aggregate
 Aggregates are summaries of raw data for a period of time.
 Some examples of aggregates include the average stock price per day, the maximum CPU utilization